Schneckenhof/hello-world-refresher/README.md

 them merge the master repository (now with first edits) into the second edits branch.
 Finally I want to merge the 2nd edits into the master repository.

+Final Merge:

+BOTTOM LINE: ON GITHUB DOT COM, WHEN MAKING A PR (A Pull request, which could just as easily be known as a "merge request")

+BASE = FROM
+COMPARE = TO

+IT APPARENTLY IS DIFFERENT ON EVERYWHERE ELSE -- including GIT...for reasons.

+What happened was this.
+I merged the First-edits branch into the Master, and deleted the First-edits branch.

+Then I tried to merge the master (which had the new first edits) into the Second-edits branch.
+I had set "Base" as being Second-edits and "Compare" as being the Master branch.
+It prompted me to change the master.
+I didn't want to do that.
+I simply wanted the updates to master to be included in the Second-edits branch.

+Tried again, same prompt.

+Made a copy of Master Branch called Master-Copy-Two or something.
+Tried to merge the Copy of Master-Copy-Two into Second-edits.
+Set MC2 as Compare, and 2nd edits as Base.
+It copies the changes of 2nd edits into MC2

+This is the OPPOSITE of what I wanted.

+Made another copy of Master Branch called Master-Copy-Three.

+THIS TIME: Set MC3 as BASE, and 2nd edits as COMPARE.

+It worked, but everyone on discord said it isn't "the correct" way.
+Apparently blah blah blah.
+On Git it works differently.
+For "reasons".

+--Congratulations you just made it over your first hurdle in your journey to learn how to collaborate on code.
+Yay!